tombensve/Seagull/README.md

 - A service deployable should be runnable with java -jar MyService.jar
 - (Auto discovery.)

+For greater flexibility IMHO, messages will not contain any specific CRUD information.
+I leave it up to service implementations to handle such if needed.

 # Groovy

 It is done to 100% in Groovy (JVM) and will use Closures, which does not exist in Java (looks like lambdas, definitely aren't!)
 See <https://groovy-lang.org/closures.html>).
 That said, I have decided to define these as a single method interface and when used a closure will be coerced onto this interface.
 This will clearly define both in type and out type.
 This also makes it possible to use from Java.